Krook9d/PurpleLab-Cortex-Analyzer/README.md

 # PurpleLab-Cortex-Analyzer
 PurpleLab Cortex Analyzer enhances TheHive incident responses by automating uploads and detonations of executables tied to cases.
 This tool streamlines SOC workflows, improving threat analysis and security outcomes.

+## Instalation :

+put the two files in the `/opt/Cortex-Analyzers/analyzers/` folder